HigginTown/quiz_games/README.md

-# Quiz games inspiried by JEOPARDY!
+# Quiz game inspired by JEOPARDY!
 Now with a new GUI.

 ### Update: ADDED GUI!!!